leojunji/Java_AVL_Tree/README.md

 <h1 style="text-align: center;">AVL TREE</h1>

-In the AVL-Tree, thou can do the following actions:
+In this AVL-Tree, thou can do the following actions:

  - Insert and remove values in a balanced way
  - Find an specific value